DeepthiVibinraj/schoolapp/README.md

 ![Parent Home](./screenshots/parent_dashboard_image.jpg)

+This project is in development.
-This project was developed as part of my Flutter, GraphQL, and Firebase learning.
+It forms part of my Flutter, Firebase, and GraphQL learning.